YvanCywan/DiscordManager/README.md

 **Original script by FAXES**

 **About**
-After a one galaxy brained moment, I realised that I can provide
+After a one galaxy brained moment, I realised that I can provide a banning system for my new server which relies on a discord tag being applied and removed after a timer, hence this was created.

 <hr>